Software-Products/MA.DataPlatforms.Streaming.Support.Library/README.md

 ## Usage

-Before using the package, you must type:
+Before using the package, you must add the following lines:

 ```
 streaming_api_configuration = StreamingApiConfiguration(